IncorrectPleaseTryAgain/CS-230-The-Game-Room/README.md

 If I could improve one part of the document, it would have to be grammer and my word choice.
 I would improve my grammer by creating more drafts and then revising and improving those drafts until I am satisfied with the result.

 # How did you interpret the user’s needs and implement them into your software design?
 Why is it so important to consider the user’s needs when designing?
+I had to take the user's need into consideration; however, I had to make sure to keep an oopen mind to ensure that the needs are realistic and obtainable.
+The user's could give feedback on the software design which could then improve the overall game.
+It is important to consider the user's needs because at the end of the day the are the people who are going to interact with the software the most.

 # How did you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a similar software application?